Yingjie Qian 钱莹洁

 Office: Skiles 146A, School of Mathematics, Georgia Tech

-I am a first-year Ph.D. student in the Algorithms,
+I am a second-year Ph.D. student in the Algorithms,

 Combinatorics and Optimization (ACO) program at Georgia Tech.
 My home department is

-am fortunate to be mentored by Robin Thomas, and
+am fortunate to be advised and mentored by Xingxing Yu, and

 am partially supported by ACO fellowship.

 Previously, I received my B.A.&Sc. and M.Sc. at McGill University, Canada, where I

 was lucky to have Hamed Hatami as my

 master supervisor.
 I also worked with Sergey Norin at McGill.

 My research interests are graph theory and combinatorics.

 - (with R. Kapadia, S. Norin) Asymptotic Density of Graphs Excluding Disconnected Minors. [arXiv]